Did you know that you can eliminate body odor from the inside out?

 As I’ve mentioned in some of my Instagram stories, I’m a huge fan of liquid supplements over tablet form.
 One reason being that liquid supplements are more easily absorbed into our system than pill form.
 With this in mind, liquid chlorophyll is making it’s way to the top of the latest and greatest in wellness trends because of all it’s nutritional benefits.
 Because our vegetables loose nutrients when cooked, liquid chlorophyll added to our beverages and tonics gives us the extra boost that we need when we aren’t feeling well or when we simply want to ensure that we are getting incredible nutrients in our system throughout the day.
 Read on to see the specific potential health benefits of chlorophyll.

 - Deodorizes: Believe it or not, chlorophyll can actually deodorize body odor from the inside out.
 Who knew?!
-So if you’re concerned that you may have a foul mouth (and not just from swearing), add some chlorophyll to your next glass of lemon water and clean that dirty mouth. here’s a study that talks about the deodorizing properties of chlorophyll.
+So if you’re concerned that you may have a foul mouth (and not just from swearing), add some chlorophyll to your next glass of lemon water and clean that dirty mouth.

-- Detoxifies: Sources believe that chlorophyll helps us detoxify by flushing out heavy metals from our system by binding to these chemicals and preventing them from being assimilated into our intestines. here’s a study discussing how it can also do the same with carcinogens that can cause cancer.
+- Detoxifies: Sources believe that chlorophyll helps us detoxify by flushing out heavy metals from our system by binding to these chemicals and preventing them from being assimilated into our intestines.
+Here’s a study discussing how it can also do the same with carcinogens that can cause cancer.

 - Energizes: The 2pm slump can be such a b*tch, but it doesn’t have to with a little squirt of chlorophyll.
 Many nutritionists and wellness coaches believe that adding chlorophyll to your day will give you a natural energy boost, although I can’t find any clinical studies to confirm this.
 Could it be a placebo effect?
 Possibly, but if it will give you an extra pep in your step and it has other health benefits why not give it a go.